hack3rs.ca network-security

 AV-07 · Supply chain and third-party compromise

-$ action: Inventory third-party dependencies and access, restrict vendor privileges, verify updates and changes, and monitor trusted channels like you monitor external threats.
+$ action: Inventory third-party dependencies and access paths, restrict vendor privileges, verify changes against approved tickets, and monitor trusted channels the same way you monitor external threats.

 1. Why This Threat Exists

-Organizations rely on external software, cloud services, MSPs, integrators, and remote support vendors to operate efficiently.
-These relationships create trust paths that can become high-leverage attack paths if they are not governed and monitored carefully.
+Every organization relies on external software, MSPs, cloud services, integrators, and remote support vendors to operate.
+Those relationships create trust paths that can become high-leverage attack paths if they're not governed and actively monitored.

 2. What Supply Chain or Third-Party Compromise Can Do

-A compromised vendor account or tool can introduce malicious changes, create unauthorized remote sessions, push harmful configurations, disable security controls, or provide staging points for lateral movement inside customer environments.
+A compromised vendor account or support tool can push malicious changes, create unauthorized remote sessions, disable security controls, modify configurations, or provide a staging point for lateral movement inside customer environments.
+The access already has legitimate credentials and often bypasses normal alerting.

-Even when the vendor itself is not compromised, weak third-party access controls (shared accounts, broad VPN access, unmanaged support tools) can create the same effect: an attacker abuses the trust relationship to enter and move within the network.
+Even when the vendor itself isn't compromised, weak third-party access controls create the same effect.
+Shared support accounts, broad VPN access, unmanaged remote-assistance tools — any of these can be abused to enter and traverse the network under a trusted identity.

-Defenders should include both software supply chain risk and service-provider access risk under the same operational lens: trusted dependencies with elevated blast radius.
+Software supply chain risk and service-provider access risk need to be managed under the same operational lens: trusted dependencies with elevated blast radius that require active oversight, not passive assumption.

 3. How Defenders Mitigate Third-Party and Supply Chain Risk

 Apply least privilege and segmentation to vendor access.
-Give third parties only the systems, protocols, and time windows they need.
-Require strong authentication, logging, and approval workflows for sensitive access.
+Third parties should reach only the systems they need, through protocols their work requires, during time windows that match approved maintenance.
+Require strong authentication and full session logging for sensitive access.

 detection-signals

-• $Configuration changes on critical systems with no corresponding approved vendor ticket/change.
+• $Configuration or file changes appear on a critical system with no corresponding approved vendor change ticket.

 telemetry-sources